LOS ANGELES MISSION COLLEGE THEATRE ARTS

 FRANKENSTEIN

-Following in the footsteps of She Who Was No More and Mr. Grieves and The Vampires, LA Mission College Theatre continues its focus on creating original work with our spring production, Frankenstein.
-In this new adaptation of Mary Shelley’s classic 1818 novel, Professor Robert Cucuzza combines the novel, contemporary dialogue, Kabuki theatre, and the music of David Bowie and Portishead to pull Shelley’s Gothic tale of man and monster into 21st century reality.
+Following in the footsteps of previous shows like She Who Was No More and Mr. Grieves and The Vampires, LA Mission College Theatre continues its focus on creating original work with Frankenstein.
+In this new adaptation of Mary Shelley’s classic 1818 novel, Professor Robert Cucuzza and a team of students, instructors, and guest artists collaborate to create a theatrical event that pulls one of the original science fiction stories into 2025.

 Student Performance Showcase